OBSERVABILITY PLATFORM

 You can visualize the results of multiple queries in a single gauge chart panel to visually compare them.
 This can help you quickly identify whether values from related queries, such as resource usage of different services or cumulative failure and error counts, are within expected thresholds.

-For details about the configuration options common to all panels, see Panels.
+To create a gauge chart or learn more about the configuration options common to all panels, see Panels.

 Configure a gauge chart